-This is an affordable option, compared to competitors, but we love that the low price tag doesn't sacrifice fun features nor sound quality.
-Users note that the music can be a bit quiet, but your neighbors will thank you for that.
+The Singing Machine SML385UW is an affordable option compared to competitors, but we love that the low price tag doesn't sacrifice fun features or sound quality.
+Users note that the music can be a bit quiet, but your neighbors may thank you for that.
 Otherwise, the connectivity options and opportunities for hours of fun make this our favorite pick.

 Best Budget: RiseBass Portable Karaoke Machine with Microphone